 "I only got into open source coding because I attended... a class with someone named [REDACTED NAME] who did...
 He introduced us to modeling using R."

-Translation processes supports this identification, where successful enrolment requires interested actors who can enunciate benefits and guide others through the challenges of uptake.
+Translation processes support this identification, where successful Enrollment requires interested actors who can enunciate benefits and guide others through the challenges of uptake.
+Callon’s (1986) “moments of translation” particularly “problematisation” and “Enrollment” reflect these processes where network success is contingent on both individual persuasion and on enroling institutional allies into bilaterally reinforcing alliances.
+Latour (2005) emphasises the collective nature of Enrollment where isolated innovaters may be able to initiate epistemologies but network stabilisation must occur through process collectivisation.

-The identified results also revealed the significance of peer-to-peer processes of enrolment, where informal demonstrations may quickly convert potential users.
+The identified results revealed the significance of peer-to-peer processes of Enrollment, where informal demonstrations may quickly convert potential users.
 This was expressed by Participant #3’s immediate experimentation following casual exposure:

 "Just word of mouth.
 I just had a friend who I saw was using it in class one day I was like, wow, that looks great.
 Downloaded it five minutes later and then we're set up."